Navigate / search

 d) People

 While it’s true that we can accomplish a lot with the use of technology, everything we do is based on social needs.
 An effective way to leverage your life is to focus on social needs, wants, and resources.
 No matter how talented anyone is, nothing great is ever built alone.
 Two or more people achieve exponentially more when the right team is built.
 To leverage people, consider when you should do something yourself, or when you should delegate it to someone else.
 Today you can leverage the work of people by crowdsourcing, outsourcing, or hiring.
-Often times, we can be short sighted and fail to consider the work of people you could trust and do more withmore work, more ideas, more profit—just because of greed.
+Often, we can be short-sighted and fail to recognize the potential contributions of people we already trust.
+We could do more work, have better ideas, and more profit, but our greed blinds us to these opportunities.
 Leveraging people is about understanding social math, that 1+1 is not 2.

-The takeaway here is that our social world is not just having fun with friends and family, or being involved in a romantic relationship.
+The takeaway here is that our social world is not just having fun with friends and family or being involved in a romantic relationship.
 Our economic world is based on human wants and needs.
 Our world has suffering.
 There’s too much to do, to help people, to solve difficult problems, and make the world a little less hungry.
 The greatest inventions come from a series of progressions from everyone else.
-We need from each other, we need to teach and be taught.
-The most profitable businesses today, and those in the future, are those that solve and will solve difficult social needs.
+We need from each otherwe need to teach and be taught.
+The most profitable businesses today, and those in the future, are those that solve difficult social needs.
 If you leverage people and find problems to solve, you have a business.

 e) Health